namithadeshpande/Data-Analysis-with-R/README.md

 ## Steps for Execution
 - The entire code for this project is present in ```Emily_bronte.R```
-- The datasets are also present in this documentary
-- Finally, I have also attached visualization pictures in this repository
+- I have also attached visualization pictures in this repository

 ## License
 This repository is licensed under MIT License.